appliedblockchain/k0/README.md

 ```

 ## Fabric Dev mode

-For a faster way to itterate on the chaincode developement, use this setup, that will allow you to restart and redeploy the chaincode more rapidly
+For a faster way to itterate on chaincode developement, use this setup, that will allow you to build and restart the chaincode without having to redeploy

 ### Pre Setup

 First, start a ZKP setup as described [above](#zkp-setup-needed-for-all-tests-and-demos)